Thank you again for visiting my website. I wanted to let you know a little bit more about my background, my vision and my work.

 Other books I've written include:

-I’ve been married to the same man for 38 years and we have two grown children, and three grandchildren.
+She’s been married to Howard for 43 years and together have two grown children and three grandchildren.